- 1 How to Become a Blogger and Make Money

 The basic plan is just fine when you’re first starting out.
 Note that the $3.95 pricing is for a 36-month plan.
 It’s an amazing deal at less than $48 per year!

-If that feels overwhelming, choose the 12-month basic plan for just under $60 for a whole year.
+If that feels overwhelming, choose the 12-month basic plan for around $70 for the entire year.
 Either way, your domain name is FREE.
-I highly recommend the extra SiteLock security for $23 per year (only $1.99 per month).
-Click Here to choose your Bluehost plan.
+I highly recommend the extra SiteLock security for $23 per year (only $1.99 per month), but you won’t need the other offers.

 Here’s what you’ll see next — very exciting!!
 You’ll soon claim your own little piece of the web…it’s all yours, baby!